hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

             <td>
                 Signed-off-by: Ian Costanzo <ian@anon-solutions.ca>

-WIP - additional tests for multi-credential proofs with a mix of revocable and non-revocable credentials
+Additional tests for multi-credential proofs with a mix of revocable and non-revocable credentials

+These tests pass:
+- @T003-RFC0454.1 - two credentials, one revocable one not, neither revoked, "non_revoked" is requested at the attribute level
+- @T003-RFC0454.2 - two credentials, one revocable one not, one revoked, proof checks for revocation (attribute level) and fails
+- @T003-RFC0454.3 - two credentials, one revocable one not, one revoked, proof *doesn't* check for revocation (attribute level) and passes

+This test "fails" - the proof doesn't verify even though it should:
+- @T003-RFC0454.1f - two credentials, one revocable one not, neither revoked, "non_revoked" is requested at the*request* level

+For the failing scenario, it fails with indy-sdk and credx.
+I believe  the underlying library is not creating the proof properly, and/or the underlying anoncreds itself has a bug.

             </td>
         </tr>